 I have been to Kiyomizu Tera a couple of times because it’s simply too iconic.
 Besides, a stroll in the nearby zakas (zaka means “streets”) is such a cultural experience that is never boring.
-Apart from Rokkatei (My Kyoto Sakura-viewing Route), One of my favorite lunch places is the Saryouseihantei, a teahouse and pottery shop near Kiyomizu Tera with an open view overlooking the city.
+Apart from Rokkatei (Check out: My Kyoto Sakura-viewing Route), One of my favorite lunch places is the Saryouseihantei, a teahouse and pottery shop near Kiyomizu Tera with an open view overlooking the city.
 Walk along the streets toward the Yasaka-jinja八坂神社 and you might run into (or even participate in) visitors traveling around the streets with a Kyoto Maiko or Geisha makeover experience!

 Tofukuji Temple 東福寺